team-abnormals/announcements/faq.md

 ---

 # Questions regarding specific mods

-**Q: Is The Endergetic Expansion coming to 1.18.2?**
-**A:** As it stands, probably not, but the update is not ready yet for 1.19.2, so things could change.

-**Q: Where can I find Kousa, Aspen, Grimwood, and Travertine?**
-**A:** These are currently not implemented completely and will be found in future biomes.

 **Q: What happened to Swamp Expansion and Bloomful?**
 **A:** They were merged into Environmental, a mod that expands upon the overworld as a whole.